-To qualify for protection as a whistleblower under the Corporations Act and this Policy you must meet all three of the following requirements:
+To qualify for protection as a whistleblower under the Corporations Act or the Taxation Administration Act and this Policy you must meet all three of the following requirements:

-- be an 'eligible whistleblower' (as set out in section 4 of this Policy); - disclose a 'disclosable matter' (as set out in section 6 of this Policy); and - make a disclosure to an 'eligible recipient' (as set out in section 7 of this Policy).
+- be an 'eligible whistleblower' (as set out in 5 of this Policy); - disclose a 'disclosable matter' (as set out in section 6 of this Policy); and - make a disclosure to an 'eligible recipient' (as set out in section 7 of this Policy).

 A whistleblower who has reasonable grounds to suspect a disclosable matter has occurred can also qualify for protection even if the disclosure turns out to be incorrect.
-The protections available to eligible disclosers under this Policy and the Corporations Act are set out below and in the Annexure.
+The protections available to eligible disclosers under this Policy and the Corporations Act or the Taxation Administration Act are set out below and in the Annexure.